Health & Wellness

 Hearing that your beloved cat or dog has a dislocated hip is enough to make any pet parent's heart drop.
 While it is a major injury, don't panic, vets have several options for treating hip dislocations, both surgically and non-surgically.

-Fetch by The Dodo’s on-staff veterinarian Dr. Aliya McCullough is sharing everything you need to know about dislocated hips in pets, from common symptoms to treatment options to the long-term prognosis.
+Fetch’s on-staff veterinarian Dr. Aliya McCullough is sharing everything you need to know about dislocated hips in pets, from common symptoms to treatment options to the long-term prognosis.

 A dislocated hip occurs when the ball part of the joint (the end of the leg bone) comes out of the socket (the pelvis) — oftentimes caused by blunt trauma.
 Even the strongest ligaments and muscles can’t keep the joint in place when there's enough force.